 The project began with a review of the existing base master plan, followed by a revision of the master plan concept.
 JITEC is a training and educational facility – the vision behind the site design and updated master plan is that of a college campus atmosphere.
 The client's goal was to create a campus environment that integrates existing buildings with new ones, which was accomplished by using complimentary, yet distinct building materials.

-The new facility is designed to meet all anti-terrorism/force protection criteria and has achieved LEED Gold certification from the U.S. Green Building Council.
-The new 82,000 SF operations building is prominently sited as the main focal point upon entering Camp Dawson through the secure access control point and visitor’s center, also designed by AECOM.
+The facility is designed to meet all anti-terrorism/force protection criteria and has achieved LEED Gold Certification from the U.S. Green Building Council.
+The 82,000 SF operations building is prominently sited as the main focal point upon entering Camp Dawson through the secure access control point and visitor’s center, also designed by AECOM.
 The building’s exterior complements its West Virginia setting.
 The entire building front, composed of glass and pre-cast concrete walls, is open and inviting, with glazing that reflects the surrounding trees and hills.

 Security requirements for the command center influenced the design of the attached, copper-clad “black box” that is an homage to the native rock stratification seen throughout the state.
 The building consists of four distinct areas: the Joint Operations Center, a suite of secure training rooms, base headquarters and JITEC administrative offices, and a 6,000 SF server and telecommunications room.